omarvsoft/new-architecture-mock-up/config-server/README.md

 Many source code repository providers (like Github, Gitlab, Gogs or Bitbucket for instance) will notify you of changes in a repository through a webhook.

-You can configure the webhook via the provider’s user interface as a URL and when you push in the repository the webhook is activated and it can make a POST request to `/bus/refresh` endpoint in order to refresh the configuration as explained on Spring bus section
+You can configure the webhook via the provider’s user interface as a URL and when you push in the repository the webhook is activated and it can make a POST request to `/bus/refresh` endpoint in order to refresh the configuration as explained on Spring Cloud Bus section

 ![WebhookConf](src/main/doc/images/WebhookConf.png)